qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 This requirement is explained in {{validation_address}}.
 Hosts MUST initiate Address Validation Procedure as specified in {{I-D.ietf-quic-transport}}.

-A validated address MAY be cached for a given host for a limited amount of time.
+A host MAY cache a validated address for a limited amount of time.

 Receiving Uniflow State